It’s without a doubt the biggest reason people don’t get a softener system or ask themselves questions like, “are water softeners even worth it?”

 Dual tank systems are for the opposite.
 With the dual tank, there is a much more readily available amount of “softened” water.

-- Clean, Great Tasting Water From Every Tap In Your Home - Removes 97% of chlorine and reduces harmful contiminants like lead, mercury, herbicides, pesticides, VOCs, and more.
+- Clean, Great Tasting Water From Every Tap In Your Home - Removes 97% of chlorine and reduces harmful contaminants like lead, mercury, herbicides, pesticides, VOCs, and more

 - High-Performance Filter System - Carbon & KDF filtration media combined with Scale Control Media (SCM) salt-free technology engineered to maximize contaminant reduction while leaving healthy minerals in your water.
 This system will NOT reduce Total Dissolved Solids (TDS).